thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 </form>
 ```

 As they do not have labels, we would not be able to use a locator in this scenario.
 Using `TextField()` would return two elements and therefore an error.
-We can narrow it down using either `id` or `placeholder` filters provided by the BigTest `TextField` interactor:
+We can narrow it down using either the `id` or `placeholder` filters provided by the BigTest `TextField` interactor:

 ```js
 TextField({ id: 'username-id' }).exists();